-Goals and Objectives
+Pediatric Emergency Medicine Fellowship - Goals and Objectives

-Each fellow will have a faculty member as a research mentor, usually one of the faculty from pediatric emergency medicine or general academic pediatrics.
+Research skills are emphasized throughout the fellowship and development of an independent research project is a priority.
+Each fellow has a faculty member as a research mentor, usually one of the faculty from pediatric emergency medicine or general academic pediatrics.
 However, if a fellow has a particular research interest in another pediatric sub-specialty, the mentor may come from outside of the department.

 Fellows are also expected to identify an administrative area in which they will participate.
 This may involve developing a lecture program for residents, developing guidelines for patient care or becoming a member of a departmental committee.
 Imagination and initiative are welcome in developing your interests.